ecadlabs/ansible-role-celestia-node/README.md

     ```shell
     curl localhost:26659/head
     ```
-7. The playbook will create the required directories and docker volume mounts to persist the node data, keys, etc. Check that the files are available in `/srv/celestia-light-blockspacerace`.
-These files are owned by the user with ID 10001, you will need to use `sudo` to view the keys directory.
+8. The playbook will create the required directories and docker volume mounts to persist the node data, keys, etc. Check that the files are available in `"$PWD/celestia-light-blockspacerace"`.

 > :warning: There can sometimes be an issue when deploying locally where the python modules are not found.
 Ensure that the modules are installed for your user and that the correct `ansible_python_interpreter` has been set.
 ## Example Playbooks